Starting Therapy: What to Expect

 Starting therapy is an act of courage.
 It means you’re ready to understand yourself more deeply and take steps toward feeling better.
 You don’t have to have everything figured out before you begin—you just have to be willing to show up.

 If you’re considering therapy, know that it’s a space meant for you.
-A place where you can bring your thoughts, emotions, and questions—without judgment.
-And from there, step by step, healing and self-discovery can begin.
+A place where you can bring your thoughts, emotions, and questions without judgment.
+And from there, healing and self-discovery can begin.
+Reach out now for a free 15 minute consultation.